 Full immersion, to be completely transported to a virtual place that feels indistinguishable from reality, is something straight out of science fiction novels.
 But before we even consider plugging in our brains to a computer simulated reality, let’s focus on what’s actually practical.
 The goal of all of this is to give our interactions with the virtual world merit within the rest of our lives.
 Imagine the breakthrough that would come about from a simulated surgery, free of the costs and ramifications of an actual operation.
 In its current, experimental state, VR aims to simulate a level of interactivity and responsiveness that holds merit to its real-world counterpart.
 The tech industry is asking itself how to include a variety of different sensory and haptic feedback into virtual reality.
 While VR can effectively emulate sight and hearing, it’s still trying to figure out touch.
 To many, the concept of a virtual rock feeling heavy in your hand, or the sensation of running your fingers through virtual grass, is something straight out of science fiction.
 It feels like it should be impossible, and yet… Here we are.
 This technology is here, right now.
 While it’s far from being an all-encompassing commercial success, it’s important to keep in mind just how fast the tech industry continues to innovate.
 Over the past half a century, machinery has become lighter, smarter, and faster.
 The technology we find ‘far off’ today might be on the horizon tomorrow.

-When it comes down to it, we interact with the world through our five senses.
-Touch, sight, hearing, taste, and smell.
+When it comes down to it, we interact with the world through our five senses, touch, sight, hearing, taste, and smell.
 Virtual Reality already offers realistic solutions to both sight and hearing, and tech companies have set their minds to creating the next generation of haptic technology.
 Several haptic-oriented devices already exist, offering users a chance to interact with virtual mediums in a variety of different ways.
-OpenHaptics, pictured above, allows the user to operate a haptic-oriented stylus.
-The tool will stop in mid-air when it presses against a solid surface in the virtual world, as well as simulate a variety of different sensations.
-Friction, elasticity, pressure, and attraction are all used to great effect within OpenHaptics, opening up a variety of new ways to create immersive experiences.
-Stylus-oriented exploration of virtual environments is a wonderful approach for hand-tool operated simulations, and allows creative studios like Elara to begin crafting hands-on educational VR training.
+OpenHaptics allows the user to operate a haptic-oriented stylus.
+The tool will stop in mid-air when it presses against a solid surface in the virtual world and simulates various sensations.
+Friction, elasticity, pressure, and attraction are all used to great effect within OpenHaptics, opening up a variety of new ways to create fully immersive VR experiences.
+Stylus-oriented exploration of virtual environments is a wonderful approach for hand-tool operated simulations and allows creative studios like Elara to begin crafting hands-on educational VR training.

 Defining how to incorporate physical interaction within Virtual Reality appears to be the next big step for the VR industry.
 While a fully-immersive VR experience seems incredibly impractical with today’s tech, the progress the industry has made towards that goal is surprisingly revealing.
 Haptic devices have already pushed the boundaries of what we consider possible, and the tools we need to begin interacting with the virtual world in a physical way are here.
 With so much emergent technology on our doorstep, it is up to creative studios like us to develop meaningful and engaging use cases for haptic technology.
 Elara is currently working alongside industry leaders to help create state-of-the-art interactive VR experiences in an effort to bring the future of haptics to medical and industrial professionals alike.